 Going through the Letting Go process, I saw immediate change within me.
-One of the first things I noticed was, it sloughed away my old skin and left me with new.
 I had accumulated a lot of learned behaviors over the years.
 I was ready and willing to let go of old thinking and behaviors that no longer served me.
-My circumstances had changed, so it was time for me to see what that looked like, change and grow along with them.
+My circumstances had changed, so it was time for me to see what that looked like.
+To allow the change and grow along with them.

 Another thing I noticed rather quickly was, I had time.
 I could actually take my time doing things and do things well.
 It was like I never had time before and this was new to me.
 God had given me a clean plate and I was going to be very picky about what I put on it.